-There are also neutral states, usually referred to as “swing states” because these states could go either Democrat or Republican in an election.
-Candidates typically do most of their campaigning in the swing states, which include Pennsylvania, Virginia, Wisconsin, Michigan, Iowa, Minnesota, Nebraska, Colorado, Nevada, and Florida.
+There are also neutral states, usually referred to as “swing states” because these states could go either Democratic or Republican in an election.
+Candidates typically do most of their campaigning in the swing states, including Pennsylvania, Virginia, Wisconsin, Michigan, Iowa, Minnesota, Nebraska, Colorado, Nevada, and Florida.

 States can change from liberal to conservative over time due to factors like immigration, empowerment of minority groups (which tend to support liberal policies over conservative ones), and taxation.
 New York, for example, used to be highly conservative but is now much more progressive.

 Below are the ten most liberal states in the United States.
 The data is based on a 2018 Gallup pull.